khufkens/ineacannot/README.md

 ineacannot(path = "/the/location/of/your/images/")
 ```

 An interface will start in your default browser.
 Fill in the open fields, and flag all data types available and click the **submit** button.
 In case you are not sure or want to review a previous result click the **back** button.
 After reviewing the data clicking on the submit button will skip to the next record.

+For sequential climate data records there is a **copy previous** button which copies previous marked values and increments the month value.
+When the end of a year is reached, the year value will increment and the month value is set to January.
+This should speed up annotation of long sequential data records without minimal interaction.

 ![](./docs/annotate.png)